nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 To simplify the work process our team created a Trello board.

 We will work in sprints: although the most common sprint duration in the IT industry is 2 weeks, we will work in 1-week sprints.
-A shorter sprint duration is chosen because this is a very dynamic course where we have from 2 to 4 weeks for each deliverable.
+This shorter sprint duration is chosen because this is a very dynamic course where we have from 2 to 4 weeks for each deliverable.
 Each sprint will start on Monday and finish on Sunday.

 Before starting development we will create a backlog of tickets: each ticket will be a 1-day task.
 Our Systems Analyst together with the Product Manager will write technical requirements for each ticket.
-It is the responsibility of developers to provide estimations for tickets: if some tickets are estimated for more than one day, these tickets will be splitted to smaller tasks.
+It is the responsibility of developers to provide estimations for tickets: if some tickets are estimated for more than one day, these tickets will be split into smaller tasks.

-During our weekly meeting with the partner on Thursday we will prioritize tickets.
+During our weekly meeting with the partner on Thursday, we will prioritize tickets.
 Then the team’s Scrum Master together with the Project Manager will plan the following week’s sprint and move tickets from BACKLOG to TODO.
 They will assign a developer for each ticket (developers will need to provide their weekly availability).
 If a developer has multiple tickets in one sprint they can do these tickets in any order they like (unless they are blocking other developers).

 When a developer starts working on a ticket, she/he moves this ticket to the IN DEV column.
 When a developer creates a Pull Request, she/he moves the ticket to the WAITING FOR QA column.
 Each Pull Request needs to be reviewed by another developer: when the review starts the ticket needs to be moved to the IN QA column.
 When the Pull Request is merged, the ticket is moved to the DONE column.